ShiroYaksha90/Awesome-books-ES6/README.md

 > Describe your project in 1 or 2 sentences.

-**[Awesom Books]** is a simple app that adds books with their titles and authors, and it's implemented using ES6 syntax.
+**[Awesom Books]** This is education project that allow user to add desire books to the list and also delete books.
+It makes use of local storage to preserve the data on the web browser.

 ## 🛠 Built With <a name="built-with"></a>